 New Zealand is gorgeous any time of the year for a road trip.

-That being said, winter (which is June to August) is actually a fabulous time to be on the road in NZ.
+That said, winter (June to August) is a fabulous time to be on the road in NZ.

 Campervan rentals and campsite costs will be lower (helpful for those on a budget), options will be greater since it is not peak season, and for winter sports lovers, opportunities to snowboard and ski sweeten the deal.